falcosecurity/falco-website/content/en/blog/falco-0-35-0/index.md

 Remember, the new probe has stricter kernel releases requirements; for more info, check out our [blog post](https://falco.org/blog/falco-modern-bpf/)!

 ## Improved Falco performance
-Thanks to the collaborative effort from Melissa Kilby, Jason Dellaluce, Andrea and me, we were able to completely revamp the way that Falco detects syscalls that needs to be captured.
+Thanks to the collaborative effort from Melissa Kilby, Jason Dellaluce, Andrea Terzolo and Federico Di Pierro, we were able to completely revamp the way that Falco detects syscalls that needs to be captured.
 Basically, with the new **adaptive syscalls** feature, Falco will only enable syscalls that are needed to detect the ruleset it is being ran with.
 It will also enable a bunch of syscalls that are needed for libsinsp internal state parsers, and that's it.
 Consequently, the `-A` flag meaning was updated.
 By default, ie: without the flag, heavy syscalls (like I/O ones) won't be captured, even if the ruleset ships with them, and a warning is shown to the user.